-Many homeowners who were in the middle of an apartment renovation when the pandemic struck were left in a tight spot.
+Many homeowners in the middle of an apartment renovation when the pandemic struck were left in a tight spot.
 Most building boards responded by ordering an immediate halt to projects.
-Creating uncertainty about the future of their project; now, with New York reopening, building boards, are beginning to allow renovation projects to restart.
+Creating uncertainty about their project’s future; now, with New York reopening, building boards are beginning to allow renovation projects to restart.
 This is fortunate but comes with a silver lining for homeowners.
 If you thought NYC renovations were complicated before the pandemic, then get ready for heightened regulations.

 Table of Contents